 Dewesoft has many different data acquisition sources.
 Taking raw data measurement is often not enough to come to the wanted result.
-Data processing is one of the most important features to be able to recalculate signals, filter them or make other signal processing.
+Data processing is one of the most important features to be able to recalculate (Formula editor) signals, filtering them or make other signal processing.
 The following section gives an overview of basic mathematical modules.

 Enabling Mathematics and Filter